allandao/eco-eats/README.md

 # ecoEats
-DubHacks 2020 Natural Environment
+DubHacks 2020 Blueprint Track (Natural Environment)

-This is code for the Chrome Browser Extension EcoEats.
-EcoEat's mission is to bring awareness and knowledge of sustainable eating to online shopping.
+This is the code for the Chrome Browser Extension Eco-Eats.
+Eco-Eat's mission is to bring awareness and knowledge of sustainable eating to online shopping.
-We achieve this with one simple download, showing you the carbon footprint of various Amazon foods in real time, as you shop.
+We achieve this with a simple browser extension installation process, showing you the carbon footprint of various Amazon foods in real time as you shop.
-EcoEats is powered by Flask, Python, and Javascript and various libraries.
+EcoEats is powered by Flask, Python, Javascript, and various Python libraries.

 ## Installation
 Chrome instructions below